-In compliance with public health regulations, new students prior to enrollment must show evidence that they are free of active tuberculosis and measles.
+In compliance with public health regulations, new students prior to enrollment must show evidence that they are free of active tuberculosis and immunized against measles (rubeola), mumps, and rubella.

-Once admitted, the nonresident international student with a valid student visa (F-1 or J-1) must maintain a minimum course load of 12 credits each consecutive fall/spring semester in order to remain in status with Immigration and Naturalization Services.
+Once admitted, the nonresident international student with a valid student F-1 visa must maintain a minimum course load of 12 credits each consecutive fall/spring semester in order to remain in status with the United States Customs and Immigration Services (USCIS).